Accessing external support for your business

 Converge Challenge is a high profile Scotland-wide company creation competition and entrepreneurship development programme aimed at creating a new generation of entrepreneurs in Scotland.

-Converge KickStart is currently open for applications until Thursday 22nd November 2018.
+Converge Challenge is currently closed for applications.
 More details and information on how to apply can be found online here.

 Royal Society of Edinburgh Enterprise Fellowships